EAST ELMWOOD COMMUNITY CENTRE (E.E.C.C.):

 Accessible Kitchen & Program Planning

-The fully accessible kitchen includes accessible ovens with pull out cooling racks that allow users in wheelchairs to easily cook & bake
+The fully accessible kitchen includes accessible ovens (with pull-out cooling racks), which allow users in wheelchairs to easily cook and bake.

 Location: Winnipeg, MB

 Client: City of Winnipeg

 Budget: $4 million

 Awards: 2015 City of Winnipeg Award of Excellence in Accessible Architectural Design